Data protection and privacy

 Accessing personal data

 You can ask to see what information the Council holds about you by making a subject access request using the Subject Access Request Form (Word document).
+This includes people who have been involved with our social care services who wish to understand more about their past.

 To support your application you will need to provide two forms of evidence confirming your identity (i.e. photo driving licence or passport) and your address (i.e. utility bill or bank / building society letter).

 We may disclose personal data to third parties on request, for crime and taxation purposes, or in connection with legal proceedings.
 Please note that we are not obliged to comply with such requests, but will consider each application in line with the requirements of Data Protection legislation.
-To request the disclosure of personal information under one of these exemptions, you will need to submit a 3rd Party Disclosure Form (Word document).
+To request the disclosure of personal information under one of these exemptions, you will need to submit a Third Party Disclosure Form (Word document).